npmkael/webdex/README.md

 - Browse the Pokédex to view detailed Pokémon stats.
 - Use the search and filter options to find specific Pokémon.
-- Build a team and get AI-powered feedback on strengths and weaknesses.

 ## Future Enhancements